larsz-o/movie_collection/README.md

 ## Completed Features
 - [x] Users can add movies they'd like to watch to the collection.
-	- [x] Data collected includes: title, genre, run time, release date, and an image URL.
+	- [x] Data collected includes: title, genre, run time, release date, where the movie can be accessed, and an image URL.
 	- [x] Movies are displayed on cards below the 'Add a Movie' form.
 - [x] Users can enter their own genres on the "Genres" view.
 	- [x] New genres are made available within the "Dashboard" view when submitting a new movie.